artainmo/minishell-unittest/README.md

 Usage:
   First execute make env to create adequate environment.
-  Open main.py and add in str format the absolute directory to your minishell program execute with make.
+  Open main.py and add in str format the absolute directory to your minishell program.
+  Use make prompt to see the prompt we will use and copy paste your prompt in top main.py minishell_prompt variable.

   You can look at your error log in errors.txt, use check.txt to look at correct answer outputs.

 Errors:
   Does not support and cannot test multiline.